lilyjma/sdk-samples/CosmosWithResourceToken.md

 ```

-At this point, we've created *Test User* who has access to items with partition key "1" inside *my_container*, which is a container inside *my_database*.
-This user was given the *ALL* permission, which allows READ, UPDATE, and DELETE operations.
+At this point, we've created *Test User* who has access to items with Partition Key "1" inside *my_container*, which is a container inside *my_database*.
+This user was given the **ALL** permission, allowing READ, UPDATE, and DELETE operations.
 The other options are:

   * PermissionMode.Read: READ operations only
   * PermissionMode.NoneMode: None

-The resource token comes with the created permission can be used to a create a CosmosClient who has access to data specified by the permission definition.
+The resource token that comes with the created permission can be used to a create a CosmosClient who has access to data specified by the permission definition.

 ### Use Resource Token to Access Data

-Now pretend that you're given this token, which gives you access to only specific data from *my_container* in *my_database*:
+Now pretend that you're given this token, which gives you access to only specific data from *my_container* in *my_database* and "Item1" in the container has PartitionKey "1":

 ```
 token_client = CosmosClient(url, token)
 database = token_client.get_database_client("my_database")
 container = database.get_container_client("my_container")

-# Pretend that "item1" the container has PartitionKey "1"

 # Read
 try:
-    item_1 = container.read_item(item="item1", partition_key="1")
+    item_1 = container.read_item(item="Item1", partition_key="1")
     print(item_1)
 except exceptions.CosmosHttpResponseError:
     print("Error in reading item")